Andrew Katos

 Andrew Katos (born 21 June 1970) is an Australian politician.
 He was the member for South Barwon in the Victorian Legislative Assembly from 2010 until his defeat at the 2018 state election.

-Katos contested the seat again in the 2022 election.
+Katos unsuccessfully contested the seat again in the 2022 election.
+He was elected to the council of the City of Greater Geelong in 2024, having previously served on the council prior to his election to state parliament in 2010.